MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoiceUser.md

 ## DESCRIPTION

-**Note**: This cmdlet has been deprecated from the public and GCC cloud instances.
+**Note**: This cmdlet **is not longer supported** on the public and GCC cloud instances.
 You should use the replacement cmdlets described here.

 The following table lists the parameters to `Get-CsOnlineVoiceUser` and the alternative method of getting the same data using a combination of `Get-CsOnlineUser`, `Get-CsPhoneNumberAssignment`, `Get-CsOnlineLisLocation`, and `Get-CsOnlineLisCivicAddress`.